University of Denver: Study abroad program

-In the 2017–18 academic year, DU had a 77.5 percent of participation leading them to be third in national rank.
-The director of the Office of International Education, Denise Cop, acknowledged that there is an increase in cultural self-awareness and knowledge of cultural worldview frameworks of the students that go study abroad.
-The top destinations of DU students are United Kingdom, Spain and Italy, however many students go to universities in Australia, New Zealand and Scotland.
-DU's Office of International Education also offers to their students support and advice for all undergraduate students who want to study abroad.
+In the 2017–18 academic year, DU had a 77.5 percent of participation in study abroad, leading the school to be third in national rank.
+The top destinations of DU students are United Kingdom (particularly Scotland), Spain and Italy, however many students go to universities in Australia and New Zealand.

 Magazine

 The University of Denver Magazine is published quarterly.

 The Denver Quarterly was founded in 1966 by novelist John Edward Williams.

 Fraternities and sororities

 The University of Denver has hosted fraternities and sororities for over 130 years.

 Athletics

 DU's athletic teams are known as the Denver Pioneers.
-The school has been fielding athletic teams since 1867, winning 35 NCAA Division One titles since 1949—among the top 15 of all schools.
+The school has been fielding athletic teams since 1867, winning 36 NCAA Division One titles since 1949—among the top 15 of all schools.
 Denver is best known as a major power in winter sports, in particular, skiing and ice hockey.
 DU has won 24 NCAA national team skiing championships (more than any other school).
-Ice hockey is DU's flagship spectator sport, with 10 NCAA titles (first among all schools), most recently in 2024 and including back-to-back crowns in 2004 and 2005.
+Ice hockey is DU's flagship spectator sport, with 11 NCAA titles (first among all schools), most recently in 2026 and including back-to-back crowns in 2004 and 2005.
 The program has produced 80 NHL players and regularly sells out the 6,000 seat Magness Arena on campus, the showpiece of the Ritchie Center for Sports and Wellness.